RubixML/Server/README.md

 # Rubix ML Server
-Bring your [Rubix ML](https://github.com/RubixML/RubixML) models into production by serving them with one of our high-performance stand-alone model servers.
-Model severs wrap your trained estimators in an API such as REST or RPC that can be queried over a network in real-time.
-In addition, the library provides client implementations that make querying models from your application fast and easy.
+Bring your [Rubix ML](https://github.com/RubixML/RubixML) models into production by serving them with one of our stand-alone model inference servers.
+Model severs wrap your trained estimator in an API that can be queried locally or over the network in real-time using standard protocols.
+They are optimized for low latency and scalability.
+In addition, the library provides client implementations that make querying models from your applications fast and easy.

 ## Installation
 Install Rubix Server using [Composer](https://getcomposer.org/):